 Into the Atlantic Forest

-With its origins dating from 90 to 100 million years ago, on the Gondwana continent, the Atlantic rainforest has undergone a succession of climatic and geological events that have contributed to its expansion and diversity of ecosystems.
+With its origin dating between 90 and 100 million years ago, on the Gondwana continent, the Atlantic Forest has undergone a succession of climatic and geological events that have contributed to its expansion and diversity of ecosystems.
+From warm sands where endangered sea turtles lay their eggs to majestic rainforests teeming with life.
+From mangroves that act as nurseries sheltering and feeding numerous species to the cold misty mountains of the south full of Araucaria trees.
 An outstanding biodiversity hotspot that holds more than 5% of vertebrate species and world flora, concentrated in only 0.8% of the earth's terrestrial coverage.
 Not only a keeper of great diversity, but of an unique diversity - approximately 40% of these species are endemic.
-Despite of all that, the Ka’agwy marã’eý, Infinite Forest in the indigenous language Guarani (an allusion to the colossal bush across the coast of the South Atlantic ocean in Brazil and beyond borders with Argentina and Paraguay), that once covered about 1.3 million km², now occupies approximately 12% of its original distribution.

-The origin of occupation and use of the Atlantic Forest clearly refers to the original peoples of our land long before the arrival of Europeans.
-But despite the large number of Indians who once inhabited the biome, it was only after the arrival of the new settlers that the land saw its forest crumble and its landscape change drastically.
-Now, after five centuries of human exploitation, under a severe loss of habitat and fragmentation, the biome is consisting mainly of small edge-affected fragments, surrounded by open-habitat matrices and human-modified landscapes.
-Due to the loss of habitat, fragmentation and environmental disturbances, several areas have experienced shifts in the frequency and abundance of species, facing severe defaunation and changes in biological communities structure and ecosystem functions at different scales.
-Also as consequences are annual floods, landslides, periods of drought and loss of traditional culture, threatening all those services provided by the forest.
+Occupation and use of the Atlantic Forest clearly refers to the original peoples of our land long before the arrival of Europeans.
+But despite the large number of indigenous who once inhabited the biome, it was only after the arrival of the new settlers that the land saw its forest crumble and its landscape change drastically.

 Acknowledgments to the researchers from Projeto Lontra (SC), Pró-Tapir (ES), Associação Mico-Leão Dourado (RJ), Projeto Muriqui de Caratinga (MG), Tamar (SE), Projeto Peixe-Boi Marinho (PA) and Projeto Baleia à Vista (SP) for allowing me to join and document their work in the field and for dedicating themselves to the preservation of our biodiversity.
 Thanks to the Guaranis leaders of São Paulo, Espírito Santo and Misiones, Argentina, the Quilombola Master and everyone who received me and shared some of their culture and history.